Open Scholarship

 Plan S

-Plan S is an international initiative to require grant funded research articles to be fully and immediately open access upon publication.
-There are three compliant pathways:
+An international initiative wherein grant funders require research articles to be immediately open access upon publication.
+Open access pathways compliant with Plan S include:

 - Publishing in a fully open access journal or open access platform.

-- Immediate repository open access (green open access) under a CC BY licence.
-The rights retention strategy has been designed to support this pathway.
+- Making the output open access in a repository.
+(The rights retention strategy has been designed to support this pathway.)

-Plan S was initiated in 2018 by cOAlition S, an international consortium of research funding organisations that includes the World Health Organization, the European Commission, the NHMRC (from 2022), the Bill and Melinda Gates Foundation, the Wellcome Trust, and various European funding agencies.
+Plan S was initiated in 2018 by cOAlition S, an international consortium of research funding organisations. cOAlition S members includes the World Health Organization, the European Commission, the Gates Foundation, the Wellcome Trust, and the NHMRC (from 2022).

 Find out more on our Funder open access policies page and on the cOAlition S website.